mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-lets replace the Particle array with the ObjectPool of Particle objects.
+lets replace the Particle array with the PolicyDrivenObjectPool of Particle objects.
 we need to define how to create a basic particle
 how to commission a new particle
 and how to decommission a particle